vitorfhc/jsmon/README.md

 This will run JSMon once a day, at midnight.
 You can change ``@daily`` to whatever schedule suits you.

-To configure Telegram notifications, you need to add your Telegram API key and chat_id to the code, at the start of `jsmon.py`.
-You can read how to get these values [here](https://blog.r0b.re/automation/bash/2020/06/30/setup-telegram-notifications-for-your-shell.html).

 For Discord notifications, you need to create a webhook in your Discord server and add the webhook URL to your environment variables.

 ## Command Line Arguments